Scottish Commission on Social Security

 The Scottish Government will:

-1) embed the social security principles and Our Charter in the policymaking process
+1. Embed the social security principles and Our Charter in how we make policy.

-3) develop policy that seeks to advance equality, non-discrimination and the human right to social security as defined in laws, treaties and guidance
+3. Develop policy that supports equality, non-discrimination and the human right to social security as defined in laws, treaties and guidance.

 Social Security Charter